gregorias/bookmarks.fish/README.md

 and can be arbitrary strings.
 Keys represent bookmark names.
 Keys can not contain CSV (`"`, `,`) or regex special characters.

+> **Warning**
+> Bookmarks doesn't support newlines in bookmark names or filenames.
+For more
+> information, see DEV.md.

 ## 🙏 Credits

 I was inspired by [Fishmarks][fishmarks].
 I created Bookmarks to fix some